Habacef/Proximity-Ligation-Assay-analysis/README.md

 General usage:

-Open FIJI / ImageJ, run "Analyse PLA".ijm (after adjusting for imagename and the expected size of nucleus / PLA-events inside the macro).
+Open FIJI / ImageJ, run "Analyse PLA".ijm (after adjusting for image name and the expected size of nucleus / PLA-events inside the macro).
-The script will ask you to open a directory (can have with multiple images inside that should be analyzed).
+The script will ask you to open a directory (comprising one or multiple images to analyze).
 It will then create a subfolder for the analysis files of each image -> One folder per image (See screenshot-1).

 ![Analysis-results](https://github.com/Habacef/Proximity-Ligation-Assay-analysis/blob/main/After-Analysis.png?raw=true)